This information will help you prepare for photodynamic therapy (PDT).

 - Medications that require a prescription

-- Medications that do not require a prescription
+- Medications that don’t require a prescription

 - Herbal remedies

 - Have had cold sores or shingles that keep coming back.